freevo/kaa-base/doc/async/inprogress.rst

 .. kaaclass:: kaa.InProgress

    .. automethods::
+      :order: abort, connect, connect_both, execute, finish, throw, timeout, wait, waitfor
-      :remove: Progress
+      :remove: Progress, is_finished, get_result

       .. method:: connect(callback, \*args, \*\*kwargs)

-         connects a callback to be invoked when the InProgress has returned normally (no exception raised)
+         Connects a callback to be invoked when the InProgress has returned normally (no exception raised).

+         If the asynchronous task raises an exception, the InProgress finishes with that exception and the :attr:`~kaa.InProgress.exception` signal is emitted.

    .. autoproperties::
    .. autosignals::